 Allscott is part of the parish of Wrockwardine and has the River Tern as well as flat walks to many local villages including Longdon-on-Tern where you can walk on Thomas Telford's first aqueduct.

-Not far away are Church Sretton and the Long Mynd and passing them, Ludlow is a well-known 'foodie' centre where a lovely castle frequently supports medieval and music festivals.
+Not far away are Church Sretton and the Long Mynd and beyond them, Ludlow is a well-known 'foodie'; centre where a lovely castle frequently supports medieval and music festivals.
 This is a place not to be missed and can be combined into a one-day trip.

 Allscott is a hamlet on the outskirts of Telford and pretty well equidistant between Shrewsbury and Telford town centre.

 The nearest town is Wellington which comes alive with its market on Tuesdays, Thursdays, Fridays and Saturdays.
 It also hosts a literary festival in Summer.
 Despite Allscott's rural location, both Shrewsbury and Telford are within easy shopping distance - although there are no shops in the immediate vicinity.